 - Students are paired with a faculty mentor who will work with you to select readings, conferences to attend, or MOOC’s to take to help you with your concentration specialty as you choose your own learning.

-- The program also includes an international component: a 10-12 day trip to another country that will involve learning about culture, the persecuted church and entrepreneurial projects in different contexts.
+- The program also includes an international component: a 10-12 day trip to another country that will involve learning about culture and entrepreneurial projects in different contexts.

 - Financial aid is available for those who qualify.

 - Tabor College is accredited and has been named in the top 5 online colleges in Kansas.